Global search

 Most Will disputes are resolved through negotiation, even if court proceedings are issued.

-Maurice Blackburn do not offer Probate services – which is why we have partnered with Safewill.
+Maurice Blackburn do not offer Probate services – which is why we have partnered with Safewill Legal.
 But, if you are contesting a Will, or need to protect yourself against someone else who is contesting a Will, our experienced Will dispute lawyers can be by your side at every step of the process to help you achieve the best possible outcome.

 Easy ways to get in touch